smwoj/kpyay/README.md

     curl --data '{"value": 0.8967}' "$KPYAY_URL/points/sloths-vs-pastry-f-score"

-This will attach current timestamp to your measurement and add it to data series associated with metric id `sloths-vs-pastry-f-score`.
+This will attach current timestamp to your value and add it to data series associated with metric `sloths-vs-pastry-f-score`.

 You can also provide the timestamp ([RFC3339](https://tools.ietf.org/html/rfc3339) truncated to seconds) yourself - e.g. when you already have some historical data you'd like to use: